 - 4 credit points of compulsory core units (ETL706, ETL709, ETL710 and ETL716); and

-- 8 credit points of study as a combination of research and elective units in one of the following configurations:
+- 8 credit points of study as a combination of research units and units from course electives list A in one of the following configurations:

 - 2 credit points of research units - EDX701 and EDX707; and

 - 6 credit points units from courses electives list A